Two women engaged in a conversation, one with red hair and the other with blonde hair, indoors.

 When you choose authenticity, you say yes when you mean yes and no when you mean no.

-Dropping the fear and choosing self-love by saying no, when that’s what feels right, is more valuable than other peopleS' opinion of us.
-Our opinion of ourselves is what matters and listening to our needs is important.
+Dropping the fear and choosing self-love by saying no, when that’s what feels right, is more valuable than other people's opinions of us.
+Our opinion of ourselves is what matters, and listening to our needs is important.

-· Remind yourself that your well-being is what most important.
+• Remind yourself that your well-being is what is most important.

-· Be polite; a simple “thank you” is plenty.
+• Be polite; a simple “thank you” is more than enough.

-· Remember this take time, you’ll gain confidence the more you practice.
+• Remember, this may take time; you’ll gain confidence the more you practice.

 Learning how to say no is one of the best things we can do for ourselves.
 We’re practicing self-love.
-And that just, feels, good.
+And that feels good.